Solar shingles: Is the look worth the price?

 Solar shingles don't perform as well as solar panels and tend to cost a lot more.

-CertainTeed offers the highest performance solar shingles, but they don't blend in as well as some other options.
+CertainTeed offers high performing solar shingles, but they don't blend in as well as some other options.

 If you already need to replace your roof to go solar and you're concerned about solar panel aesthetics, solar shingles are probably worth it.